 This website is an independent location for me (Tristan F Johns) to publish idea.
-Everything expressed is of my own opinion and does not reflect the opinion of my employer or anyone in my network.
+Everything expressed is of my own opinion (and may no longer be my opinion) and does not reflect the opinion of my employer or anyone in my network.

 For the time being, this is the only official website that reflects my work.